|Nutrition Facts (per serving)|

 Add the sugar, and mix well.
 Cover, and refrigerate for 8 hours or overnight.
 This long maceration reduces the cooking time later, resulting in a fruitier, more brightly flavored and colored jam.

 Sterilize the canning jars by immersing them in boiling water for 15 minutes.
 Do not boil the canning lids but rather drop them into the hot water with the jars after you have turned off the heat.

 The mulberries will have released a lot of their juice during their maceration.
 Stir the macerated berries and their juice to liquefy any still-undissolved sugar.

 Stir in the homemade pectin and the lemon juice or cider vinegar.

 Place the pot with the mulberry mixture over high heat and cook, stirring frequently, until the mixture reaches the gel point.

 Ladle the jam into the sterilized jars, leaving 1/2-inch head space between the surface of the jam and the rims of the jars.
 Wipe off the rims of the jars with a clean, damp cloth or paper towel.
 Screw on the canning lids.

-The sealed jars can be stored at room temperature, but once opened, keep them in the refrigerator just as you would with store bought jam.
-Sealed, your mulberry jam will keep for 1 year.
+- The sealed jars can be stored at room temperature, but once opened, keep them in the refrigerator just as you would with store bought jam.
+Sealed, your mulberry jam will keep for one year.
 The jam is still safe to eat after that, but the quality declines.